DEPARTMENT OF MATHEMATICS

-Unit tests will be given in the assigned lab classes during the weeks indicated above.
+Unit tests will be given in the assigned lab classes at the times indicated above

-FINAL EXAM (Covers Unit I - IV) Computerized final exams will be taken during the final-exam week.
+FINAL EXAM (Covers Unit I - III) Computerized final exams will be taken during the week of December 6-th.
 Students must register on line for exam times and locations.
 Further information is given below.

 COURSE OBJECTIVES This course is intended to give students important mathematical background needed for the study of more advanced courses in mathematics, engineering, and computer science.